 EDUCATION

-DAVID UTLEY received his Bachelor of Arts degree in Political Science from Whittier College in 1973, and his Juris Doctor degree from Western State University College of Law in 1977, and was admitted to the California Bar in 1978.
+DAVID UTLEY graduated from Whittier College in 1973 with a Bachelor of Arts degree in Political Science, obtained his Juris Doctor degree from Western State University College of Law in 1977, and has been a member of the California Bar since 1978.

 BACKGROUND

-Mr. Utley has forty-one years of personal injury trial and litigation experience in California and Federal court venues.
-His primary area of expertise is the litigation of claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, Outer Continental Shelf Lands Act, Nonappropriated Funds Instrumentalities Act, and the California Workers’ Compensation Appeals Board.
-Mr. Utley also has significant experience handling subrogation claims in multiple forums.
+Mr. Utley has forty-six years of personal injury and workers’ compensation trial and litigation experience in California and Federal court venues.
+He has expertise in the litigation of claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, Outer Continental Shelf Lands Act, Nonappropriated Funds Instrumentalities Act, and the California Workers’ Compensation Appeals Board.
+He has additional experience handling subrogation claims in multiple forums.

-Following a thirty-two year career representing injured workers, Mr. Utley was invited to come to Samuelsen, Gonzalez, Valenzuela and Brown in 2011 where he focuses his attention on the defense of Longshore and Harbor Workers’ Compensation Act, Defense Base Act claims, and the representation of the subrogation interests of employers and carriers.
+Mr. Utley has received a “AV- Preeminent 5.0 out of 5″ Martindale-Hubble Peer Review Rating for the past 26 years.
+Following a thirty-two-year career representing injured workers, he was invited to come to Samuelsen, Gonzalez, Valenzuela and Brown in 2011 where his focus is upon the defense of Longshore and Harbor Workers’ Compensation Act, Defense Base Act claims, and the representation of the subrogation interests of employers and carriers.